PrestigiousPreston/MUCU-Website/README.md

 # MUCU-Website
-This website is ment to place the Maseno University Christian Union in the social space
+This website is meant to place the Maseno University Christian Union in the social space.